luyadev/luya.io/docs/guide/ngrest/api.md

 }
 ```

-The Yii Framework has a very convenient way to work with model sub relations, using [expand](https://www.yiiframework.com/doc/guide/2.0/en/rest-resources) can also "unfold" sub relations when defined in `luya\admin\ngrest\base\NgRestModel::extraFields()`.
+The Yii Framework has a very convenient way to work with model sub relations, using [expand](https://www.yiiframework.com/doc/guide/2.0/en/rest-resources) can also "unfold" sub relations when defined in <class name="luya\admin\ngrest\base\NgRestModel" method="extraFields" />.

 ```php
 class XYZ extends NgRestModel